gabrielmjr/AllEasy/README.md

 ![AllEasy](https://raw.githubusercontent.com/gabrielmjr/AllEasy/master/app/src/main/res/mipmap-xxxhdpi/ic_launcher_round.png)
 ### Based on school studies

+**Note:**
+This project is in maintenance mode, until I and the maintenance mode, I may take long time to release big features.

 AllEasy is an open source Android application made in Java that aims to automate calculations and results in Physics and Mathematics.